aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render CGM to FODS" h2="Export CGM File to FODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert CGM files to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that can be used to create, manipulate, and convert documents in a variety of formats.

+The process of converting CGM to FODS involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export CGM to XLSX.
+This component provides a wide range of features that can be used to create, manipulate, and convert PDF documents.
+It also supports a variety of other formats, including CGM.

+Once the CGM file has been exported to XLSX, Aspose.Cells for .NET can be used to convert the XLSX file to FODS.
+This component provides a powerful set of features that can be used to create, manipulate, and convert spreadsheets in a variety of formats.
+It also supports a variety of other formats, including FODS.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert CGM file to FODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to FODS.
+Using Aspose.Total for .NET, developers can easily convert CGM files to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that can be used to create, manipulate, and convert documents in a variety of formats.
+It also supports a variety of other formats, including CGM and FODS.
+By using Aspose.PDF for .NET to export CGM to XLSX, and Aspose.Cells for .NET to convert XLSX to FODS, developers can quickly and easily convert CGM files to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}